ktagilbert/katalog/_posts/2017-03-24-my-diy-bedroom.markdown

 I had installed the rod with wall anchors and screws.
 Little did I know I should have used studs (Thank you Home Depot guy for the tip!).
 So, when I put my clothes on the rod, it fell straight out of the wall. *Wonderful.* This was reason number two I needed to paint.

 Cue a trip to my neighborhood Home Depot.
 I drove down the street and I bought paint, spackling, and a wool paint brush roller to accommodate the rough texture on my wall.
 I had been trying to find a color that would go with the pale green walls we have here.
 Earlier, I was going to go with a magenta.
 But then, I found a color called Glitterati from Behr.
-I mean, since I was decorating a space meant just for me, right not go for a color called Glitterati, right?
+I mean, since I was decorating a space meant just for me, why not go for a color called Glitterati, right?

 ![Glitterati by Behr](/assets/painted-wall.png)